Skip to main content

 Some people who live in a mouldy home also experience mental health problems.

-Get help if mould is affecting your health
+Get help if mould affects your health

 • has a health problem because of damp and mould